MK629/Comic-Book-Store/README.md

 The Frontend is split into two parts.
 The user side and the admin side.
 They're both written in React.js with TailwindCSS under Vite.
 You'll need to install NodeJs to run it.

-Here's how to download and install NodeJs: https://nodejs.org/en/download (use chatGPT if you don't know to set it up properly.)
+Here's how to download and install NodeJs: https://nodejs.org/en/download

 IMPORTANT: The thing is, since I wrote it under Vite, it runs on localhost:5173.
 But I wrote two seperate sides of it; the user side and the admin side.
 So, whichever runs first, will go onto localhost:5173 and the one that runs later will default to localhost:5174.